-In order to educate our people in the community on how to minimize waste, Infrastructure Cook Islands uses the “4R’s” which are: REFUSE, REUSE, REDUCE & RECYCLE.
+In order to educate our people in the community on how to minimize waste, Infrastructure Cook Islands uses the “4R’s” which are: REFUSE, REDUCE, REUSE & RECYCLE.
 The 4R’s are organised in order of importance.
-The first goal is to REDUCE the amount of waste we generate.
-If we use less things, we reduce the amount of waste produced.
-To help you understand the 4R’s, start with REFUSE and end with RECYCLE.
+The first goal is to minimise the amount of waste we generate in the first place.
+If we consume or accumulate less and are careful about packaging, we generate less waste.
+To help you understand the 4R’s, read on below.

 REFUSE, simply means to say NO.